Student-centric advice and objective recommendations

 Standard 10-year plan

-If you’re on the Standard 10-year repayment plan, and you have the means, it would be useful to make payments.
-The suspension can give you a chance to pay off the interest you’ve already accrued as well as the principal balance.
-Payments will also help you pay off your total balance quickly.
+If you’re on the Standard 10-year repayment plan, and you have the means, it would be useful to set money aside for payments.
+The suspension can give you a a chance to accumulate money to go towards those loans and cut down on the interest that’s already accrued as well as the principal balance.

 Income-driven repayment plan